Effective Cooling Tower Shutdown Tips Offered

 - Store the chiller without end bells when they are not in use.

 The above steps will not only help prepare you for cooling tower shutdown and ensure a worry-free fall and winter.
 It is important to use the right and quality cooling tower treatment solutions during the pre-layup and layup stage.
 These solutions must be sourced from trusted suppliers or leading brands for effective results.
-Cannon Water Technology provides various cooling tower treatment solutions developed by the brand.
+Cannon Water Technology provides various cooling tower equipment and cooling tower treatment solutions developed by the brand.
 These treatment solutions have been effectively used for corrosion inhibition, as well as scaling control for several years now.